Introduction

 Olfaction in the fruit fly Drosophila melanogaster is an amenable sensory system for identifying loci of individuality, as 1) individual odor preferences can be recorded readily, 2) neural representations of odors can be measured via calcium imaging, 3) the circuit elements of the pathway are well-established, and 4) a deep genetic toolkit enables mechanism-probing experiments.
 The neuroanatomy of the olfactory system, from the antenna through its first central-brain processing neuropil, the antennal lobe (AL), is broadly stereotyped across individuals (Couto et al., 2005; Grabe et al., 2015; Wilson et al., 2004).
 The AL features ∼50 anatomically identifiable microcircuits called glomeruli (Figure 1A).
 Each glomerulus represents an odor-coding channel and receives axon inputs from olfactory receptor neurons (ORNs) expressing the same olfactory receptor gene (de Bruyne et al., 2001).
 Uniglomerular projection neurons (PNs) carry odor information from each glomerulus deeper into the brain (Jeanne and Wilson, 2015).
 AL-intrinsic local neurons (LNs) project among glomeruli (Chou et al., 2010) and modulate odor representations (Wilson and Laurent, 2005).
 Glomerular organization is a key stereotype of the AL; using glomeruli as landmarks, one can identify comparable ORN axons and PNs across individuals.

-Outside the olfactory system, there are two instances in which microscale circuit variation is known to predict individual behavioral preference.
-Wiring asymmetry in an individual fly’s dorsal cluster neurons is predictive of the straightness of its object-oriented walking behavior (Linneweber et al., 2020), and left-right asymmetry in the density of presynaptic sites of protocerebral bridge - lateral accessory lobe-projecting neurons predicts an individual fly’s idiosyncratic turning bias (Skutt-Kakaria et al., 2019).
+Outside the olfactory system, there are a few examples in which microscale circuit variation predicts individual behavioral preference.
+Wiring asymmetry in an individual fly’s dorsal cluster neurons is predictive of the straightness of its object-oriented walking behavior (Linneweber et al., 2020), and left-right asymmetry in the density of presynaptic sites of protocerebral bridge to lateral accessory lobe-projecting neurons predicts an individual fly’s idiosyncratic turning bias (Skutt-Kakaria et al., 2019).
+The number of synaptic connections from the pC2l to pIP10 neurons correlates with male song rate during courtship (Lillvis et al., 2022), and the presence of ectopic branches in neurons of the T2 hemilineage predicts delayed spontaneous flight initiation (Mellert et al., 2016).

-In this work, we sought to identify loci of individuality by measuring odor preferences and neural responses to odors in the same individuals and asking whether the latter predicted the former.
-We found that idiosyncratic calcium responses in specific neurons were predictive of olfactory preferences – variation in ORN responses predicts odor-vs-air preference; variation in PN responses predicts odor-vs-odor preference.
-Zooming into a molecular component, variation in the scaffolding protein Bruchpilot in ORN presynaptic terminals is also predictive of odor preference variation.
-To unify these results and connect wiring variation to circuit outputs, we simulated developmental variation in a 3,062-neuron spiking model of the antennal lobe.
+In this work, we sought to identify loci of individuality by measuring odor preferences and neural responses to odors in the same individuals and determining the extent to which the latter predicted the former.
+We found that idiosyncratic calcium responses in PNs were correlated with individual preferences in a choice between two aversive odorants.
+Examining a molecular component presynaptic to PNs, we found that the density of the scaffolding protein Bruchpilot also predicts odor preference.
+To unify these results and connect wiring variation to circuit outputs and behavior, we simulated developmental variation in a 3,062-neuron spiking model of the antennal lobe.
 Simulated stochasticity in the ORN-PN synapse recapitulated our empirical findings.
-Thus, we identified the ORN-PN synapse as a locus of individuality in fly odor preference, demonstrating that behaviorally-relevant variation in neural circuits can be found in the sensory periphery at the nanoscale.
+Thus, we identified the ORN-PN synapse as a likely locus of individuality in fly odor preference, demonstrating that behaviorally-relevant variation in neural circuits can be found in the sensory periphery at the nanoscale.

 Results